 Christmas at Tivoli Gardens, as cheesy as it sounds, felt magical.
 Maybe it was the fake snow, the Christmas Market, the glogg, or the twinkling lights but I was in the festive spirit after visiting Tivoli Gardens.
 If you’re in Copenhagen during November/December, recommend a visit to Tivoli Gardens.
 I’d love to go back to Tivoli Gardens on my next trip to Copenhagen.

 Tivoli Gardens is at Vesterbrogade 3, 1630 in Copenhagen.
-It is right across the street from the Copenhagen Central Train Station, making it really easy to find.
-Admission to Tivoli Gardens is 110 Danish Krone (DKK).
-Ride tickets are 25DKK each.
+Admission to is 110 Danish Krone (DKK), and ride tickets are 25DKK each.
 Most rides take 2 to 4 tickets.
-If you plan on going on a lot of rides, you can buy an unlimited ride ticket for 230DKK.
-Please click here for an exchange rate.
-Tivoli Gardens is open 11am to 11pm Monday to Thursday and Sundays.
-It’s open 11am to Midnight on Fridays and Saturdays.
-Please be sure to visit Tivoli Gardens Website to verify opening dates/times as they can change.
+Ride passes are available for 230DKK.
+Tivoli Gardens is open 11 am to 11 pm Monday to Thursday and Sundays.
+It’s open 11 am to Midnight on Fridays and Saturdays.

 Have you been to Tivoli Gardens?
 What’s your favourite amusement park?
 Tell me in the comments below.